JonasDeM/EntitySelection/README.md

 ## Todo
 * Use left-click for selection (Blocked, OnMouseUp event currently gets consumed by the SceneView, not sure a workaround exists)
-* Low Priority: Performance Improvements (Waiting for MaterialPropertyBlocks in DOTS)